-There is no window of time after an incident of sexual misconduct has occurred in which to file a formal complaint with the College.
-The College, however, strongly encourages early filing of a formal complaint in order to preserve evidence for a potential legal or College grievance proceeding.
-Delays in filing, while permitted, may limit the College's ability to investigate and respond effectively may be reduced with the passage of time.
+There is no window of time after an incident of sexual misconduct has occurred in which to file a complaint with the College.
+The College, however, strongly encourages early filing of a complaint in order to preserve evidence for a potential legal or College grievance proceeding.
+Delays in filing, while permitted, may limit the College's ability to investigate and respond effectively, given the passage of time.